House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: joseviparra, Pixabay

 Native to the Middle East, the almond is a well-known tree nut.
-It is one of the earliest known domesticated fruiting trees, and is used to produce many foods – from almond milk to marzipan.
-Almonds have been studied for their health benefits, and research indicates that a diet rich in almonds leads to healthier cholesterol balance, decreasing the “bad” cholesterol and increasing the “good” cholesterol, especially if almonds are used to substitute for less healthy foods.
+It is one of the earliest known domesticated fruiting trees and is used to produce many foods, from almond milk to marzipan.
+Almonds have been studied for their health benefits, and research indicates that a diet rich in almonds leads to a healthier cholesterol balance.
+They decrease the “bad” cholesterol and increase the “good” cholesterol, especially if almonds are used to substitute for less healthy foods.

 Nutritional data for 1oz (28.35g) of almonds: